LandoVMW/work-ideas/some-documentation/EcosystemPages/JenkinsX/implementation.md

 ---
 ## Step 1: Set Up Ingress on Your Smart Cluster
-1. Download and install the JX tool, which automates the process of deploying Jenkins-X on a kubernetes cluster.
+1. Download and install the JX tool, which automates the process of deploying Jenkins X on a kubernetes cluster.
    Follow the instructions at <https://jenkins-x.io/getting-started/install/>.
-   **Note:** If you have installed or attempted to install Jenkins-X previously, delete all files in the ```~/.jx``` directory to purge settings from any previous installation.
+   **Note:** If you have installed or attempted to install Jenkins X previously, delete all files in the ```~/.jx``` directory to purge settings from any previous installation.

 2. Install the Nginx ingress controller from Kubernetes.
    Make sure kubectl is configured to connect to your Smart Cluster before you start.